Chapter ten: Sugar and spice

 As the blood flows back into the limb it hurts, but it’s not my pain.

-I look back at my badass girlfriend and smile.
+I look back at my Himowa and smile.

 She waves sweetly, then readies her sword to dispose of my brother.